 - How clean and neat do you want the room?
 How do we decide who cleans what and when in the room?

 - Which items of your property are okay to borrow?
 Which are off-limits?

 - How will we set up the room?
 What about food in the room?
 Do we share?

 Keep the lines of communication open.
 Discuss potential areas of conflict.
 Be open to compromises.
-If necessary, make a list of ground rules concerning such issues as music and visits by friends of the opposite sex.
+If necessary, make a list of ground rules concerning such issues as music and visits by others.
 This will lessen the chance of arguments over simple misunderstandings.

 Roommate Expectations and Responsibilities